Version 3.12.0

 (If the GM and/or a player want the player to roll dice for trivial actions, just for fun, that's fine too.
 The GM should run the game however works best for them and their players.)

-If the GM is uncertain of the difficulty of the trait check they can set it to Fair or to the level of the opponent's relevant trait with no modifiers.
+If the GM is uncertain of the difficulty of the trait check they can set it to fair or to the level of the opponent's relevant trait with no modifiers.

 Whether or not a trait check succeeds, it should always change the situation.
 There should never be a situation where the GM says, "Things are the same as they were before the roll."
 This is mainly to avoid the pointless situation of a player rolling dice until they succeed.
 Sometimes a situation will naturally lend itself to meaningful consequences for both success and failure.
 Other times, either success or failure (usually failure) wouldn't naturally cause the situation to change.
 In this case the GM should either come up with consequences on the fly or skip the trait check.

 For example, if a player attempts to pick a lock before guards show up, that's a situation where both success and failure would obviously change the situation.
 If the player succeeds, they get the lock open.
 If they fail, the guards show up.
-However, if the player attempts to pick a lock without any obvious time limit, the GM could either decide that the player succeeds (or fails) without requiring a trait check, or the GM could call for a trait check and decide that a failed trait check means that guards unexpectedly show up, or that the player triggered a trap or alarm, or some other less than ideal outcome.
+However, if the player attempts to pick a lock without any obvious time limit, the GM could either decide the outcome without requiring a trait check, or the GM could call for a trait check and decide that a failed trait check means that guards unexpectedly show up, or that the player triggered a trap or alarm, or some other less than ideal outcome.

 If the GM is uncertain whether a player character should be able to know or perceive something, the GM should err on the side of giving them too much information rather than not enough.
 Don't withold information from the players without a good reason.